 - Co-op programs add value to your education.
 Earn money while you apply what you've learned in a real workplace environment.
 Visit Co-operative Education for more information.

 - The College cannot guarantee co-op employment.
 All co-op students are required to conduct an independent co-op job search in addition to the supports and services provided by the Department of Co-op Education.

 - Students are responsible for their own transportation and associated costs in order to complete work term requirements.
 Work locations may not always be readily accessible by public transportation.

-- Students who are not eligible for co-op or do not secure a co-op work term by the start of the work term semester will be offered the option to enroll in the 15 credit Career Management in Canada GCM2010 co-op alternative.
-This co-op alternative involves one 3-hour on-campus session per week and 12 hours per week of online and out-of-class activity.
+- Students who are not eligible for co-op or do not secure the first work term by the start of the work term semester will be offered the option to enroll in the 15 credit Career Management in Canada GCM2010 co-op alternative.
+This co-op alternative involves guided activities involving approximately 3 hours of time per week and additional project work.

-- If GCM2010 is selected, the student must attend sessions from the beginning of the term and cannot transfer back into the co-op stream.
+- If GCM2010 is selected, students cannot transfer back into the co-op stream.

 Attendance - Program Standard

 Students are required to demonstrate the same attention to punctuality, attendance and safety as would be required by the business or industry in which they expect to be employed.